 |Office Space for Rent||Price per square foot|

-Manhattan has an enormous real estate market with seemingly endless options for businesses of all sizes.
+Manhattan has an enormous real estate market with seemingly endless office options for businesses of all sizes.
 Contact one of our experienced brokers to discover specific options in the market that will suit your business needs.
-Or, check out the available space in these three SquareFoot-recommended properties in Manhattan:
+Or, find available space for lease in one of these two Squarefoot-recommended properties:

-80 Maiden Lane: 80 Maiden Lane is a Class B office building located at the corner of Maiden Lane and William Street in Financial District.
-Designed by famous architect Daniel H. Burnham and constructed in 1912, the building features rich neo-classical ornamentation and a lusciously carved main entrance.
-At 26 stories high and 535,000 square feet in size, it offers plenty of office space.
-Right now three units are vacant; two are around 1,700 square feet in size, and one is larger, at 11,879 square feet.
+– 80 Maiden Lane: 80 Maiden Lane is a Class B office building located at the corner of Maiden Lane and William Street in the Financial District.
+Built in 1912 and designed by renowned architect Daniel H. Burnham, the building features neo-classical ornamentation and a gorgeously carved main entrance.
+At 26 stories high and 555,750 square feet in size, it offers plenty of offices in a great downtown NYC location.
 Contact us for pricing or a tour.
-Current tenants of 80 Maiden Lane include korres USA, Wasser & Russ, and Quad Preparatory School.
-Access the building using trains 1, 2, 3, 4, 5, A, C, J, R, W, or Z. Multiple restaurants are located less than .1 mile from the building, such as Tr3s Carnes, Terri, Ramen Co., Hale, and Hearty Soups.